pyvista.Color.name

 >>> c = pv.Color('DarkBlue', default_opacity=0.5)

-However, the name is always standardized as a single lower-case word.
+However, the name is always standardized as lower-case with an underscore between words.

 >>> c